dbcraig/LmRaC/README.md

 ## Usage - User-Defined Functions

 LmRaC functionality is designed to be easily extensible.
 That is, the range of questions that LmRaC can answer is only constrained by the imagination (and industriousness) of the user.
-Though primarily intended to facilitate access to user data and results, user-defined functions can also be used to interface to any other resource whether static (e.g., database or resource API) or dynamic (e.g., instrumentation, sensing).
+Though primarily intended to facilitate access to user data and results, user-defined functions can also be used to interface to any other resource whether static (e.g., database, resource API) or dynamic (e.g., instrumentation, sensing).

-A complete functional prototype of the REST API is provided in this GitHub repository in the [RESTserver](RESTserver/) folder.
+A functionally complete example of the REST API is provided in this GitHub repository in the [RESTserver](RESTserver/) folder.
+How to build and extend it is described below.

 ### Quick Start

-If you want to try the REST server without building it, a Docker image is provided.
+If you want to try the REST server without building it, a Docker image is available.
 Keep in mind that this example has limited functionality, but it will give you a quick way to try functions.

-**NOTE** this Docker image has been build from the GitHub repository example server described below.
+**NOTE** this Docker image has been build from the provided GitHub example ([RESTserver](RESTserver/)).

 Pull the latest tagged image from Docker Hub.
 Run LmRaC REST using Docker Engine.
 If Docker is not installed or you're using Docker Desktop, see the [Installation](#Installation) instructions below.
 This example server does not use any API keys.

 **IMPORTANT** you must mount the same local directory as was used for LmRaC otherwise the REST API will be looking in a directory different from LmRaC.
-Also, notice that the REST server is on a different port than LmRaC, 5001.
+Also, notice that the REST server is on a different port than LmRaC: 5001.

 ```
 docker pull dbcraig/lmracrest:latest